Koehtml/FE-Simulator-Lite/README.md

 # FE Civil Exam Practice Software

+Created by Thomas Koehl.
+Follow me on LinkedIn! https://www.linkedin.com/in/thomaskale/

-A Python-based practice software that simulates the NCEES FE (Fundamentals of Engineering) Civil Exam environment.
+This is a Python-based practice software that simulates the NCEES FE (Fundamentals of Engineering) Civil Exam environment.
 This application helps engineering students prepare for their FE exam by providing a similar interface and practice problems.

 ## Features